 BACK IT UP!

 If you’re going to go paperless, make sure you have a backup plan.
-If your computer crashes, you could lose all of your documents that you painstakingly scanned in.
-So, make sure you do regular backups of your PC.
+If your computer crashes, you could lose all of the documents that you painstakingly scanned.
+Make sure you do regular backups of your PC.
 You might even want to consider having a copy of this offsite, just in case you get robbed or have a house fire or flood that destroys your computer.